zacharysang/flock/master/README.md

 Using the generated `instance/` folder, which is likely in the folder next to `flock_server/`, copy `config.py.example` as `config.py`.
 Fill in values using the generated AWS values.

+To run the project without deployment to ECS, make the `DO_DEPLOY` config value `False`.

 # Generate a module for distribution
 To register the module locally, run: